verusarm/VerusCoin/README.md

 #This can take some time.
 ```

-**The VerusCoin enhanced komodo is experimental and a work-in-progress.** Use at your own risk.
+**VerusCoin is experimental and a work-in-progress.** Use at your own risk.

 #To view all commands
-./src/komodo-cli help
+./src/verus help

 #To view komodod output:
 tail -f ~/.komodo/debug.log